paritytech/polkadot-testnet-faucet/client/static/FAQ.md

 ## What is a faucet?

-A faucet is a developer tool to get a small amount of testnet tokens (ROC) in order to test and troubleshoot a decentralized application or protocol before going live on Polkadot, where one must use real DOT.
+A faucet is a developer tool to get a small amount of testnet tokens (<NETWORK-TOKEN>) in order to test and troubleshoot a decentralized application or protocol before going live on Polkadot, where one must use real DOT.

 Most faucets require social authentication (e.g. Twitter post or login confirming you are a real human) or place you in a queue to wait for a testnet token through the faucet.
 The Polkadot faucet is free, fast, and does not require authentication.

 ## How do I use this?

-To request funds, simply enter your Rococo wallet address, fill the captcha, and hit "Submit".
+To request funds, simply enter your <NETWORK-NAME> wallet address, fill the captcha, and hit "Submit".

-## How much ROC will I receive?
+## How much <NETWORK-TOKEN> will I receive?

-You will receive 100 ROC per request.
+You will receive 100 <NETWORK-TOKEN> per request.

 ## How often can I request tokens?

 You can request tokens every 24h!
-If you request ROC for one account, you can't request more for another parachain in that period.
+If you request <NETWORK-TOKEN> for one account, you can't request more for another parachain in that period.

 ## Can I request tokens for a specific parachain?